Sultanow/pedal_curves/mathematica/datasets/README.md

 with open (temp_folder + "313.csv", "a") as file_handle :
   file_handle.write(data)
 ```

+# The final dataset for Equal Sums of Powers (3,1,3)

 The final dataset of Equal Sums of Powers (3,1,3) is available at Kaggle: [Link for Equal Sums of Powers (3,1,3)](https://www.kaggle.com/datasets/eldarsultanow/equal-sums-of-powers-313).